 Toboggans, sledding, tubing, sliding … whatever you want to call it, we have it covered on our map of Ottawa and Gatineau’s best hills.
-It’s one of winter’s most fun and least expensive sports.
+It’s one of winter’s most fun and inexpensive sports.
 All you need is some warm clothes and something to slide on.
 Tobogganning has been a favourite sport in Ottawa for over a century.
 Happy sliding!

 Click on any marker for information about each hill.

-Additions/corrections/comments: please contact us.
+Additions/corrections/comments: Please contact us.